The Franchise King®

 Of course there are also a few disadvantages.

-Disadvantages Of ROBS Financing 401k Program
+Disadvantages Of The ROBS 401k Program

 1. Business risk: like any investment, there’s always risk involved.
 In this case, the risk of your franchise business failing.
 If that happened, you’d lose some or all of the retirement funds you used.